prebid/prebid.github.io/dev-docs/conditional-ad-units.md

 {% endhighlight %}

-## Use Case: What if some bid requests apply only to users originating certain countries?
+## Use Case: What if some bid requests apply only to users originating certain from countries?

-Labels aren't constrained to describing device size -- they can be used for any condition the page wants to define.
-To support this, labels can now be passed into the `requestBids()` function as an argument.
+Labels aren't constrained to describing device size -- they can be used for many types of conditions the page maywant to define.
+Besides being defined as part of `sizeConfig`, labels can also be passed into the [`requestBids()`]({{site.baseurl}}/dev-docs/publisher-api-reference.html#module_pbjs.requestBids) function as an argument.

 A specific use case: suppose that a certain bidder doesn't have a data center outside of a certain region.
 It's really not worth sending them bid